Nanikworkforce/TET-Bloom/prd.md

 Manages system-level configurations.

-Creates and manages all user accounts (School Leaders, Teachers), including bulk import capabilities.
+Creates and manages all user accounts (Administrators, Teachers), including bulk import capabilities.

-Can perform all actions of a School Leader.
+Can perform all actions of a Administrator.

-School Leader (Observer):
+Administrator (Observer):

 Creates and manages observation groups.